uvadmt/uvadmt.github.io/src/content/syllabus.md

   observance and consider family obligations, personal crises, and extraordinary opportunities to all be potentially valid reasons for accomodations.
-Students who wish to request accommodations should submit their request to Prof. Mahmoody or Prof. Evans as far in advance as possible.
+Students who wish to request accommodations should submit their request to their instructor as far in advance as possible.

 If you have questions or concerns about the University policy on academic accommodations for religious observance or religious